Selex Competition: 1960s

 Miquel Molons Ximenos built up experience in building all types of dampers in the nineteen fifties.
 Molons built his first car in 1958.
 When karting made its way to Europe, Molons embraced the new sport.
 A kart racing team was founded.
 The team raced in various Catalan championships until its dissolution in 1965.
 Selex was founded by Miquel in 1960 as an engineering workshop.
 In 1965 the first car was constructed.
 The Selex ST 1 was a prototype built according to Spanish Formula 4 regulations of that time.
 The car had a spaceframe chassis and was fitted with a Ducati 175 Sport engine which produced 28hp.
 Molons completed various test runs at a kart circuit near Pedralbes.
 After the prototype José Artés de Arcos S.A proposed funding to build another Formula 4 car, the Artes Cheetah.
 This car featured a monocoque chassis and was built to fit engines from all domestic engine producers.
 These were at the time Ducati, Ossa, Bultaco and Montesa.
 One special Cheetah was fitted with a Honda engine and given to Prince Rainier of Monaco.
 The Cheetah's built according to Formula 3 specifications were fitted with 1000cc SEAT 850 engines.
 In 1967 a Cheetah fitted with a Cosworth engine was tested by Jorge de Bagration.
 The car was intended to compete at the XI Coupe Internationale de Vitesse des Formule 3 at Reims-Gueux but the car did not made the start.
 At the Barcelona Motor Show Selex and Artés de Arcos unveiled the Artes Campeador.
 The monocoque chassis was built by Selex at their workshop located at the Carrer de Cosega in Barcelona.
 The fiberglass body was constructed by Zipo, a company led by Francisco Guitart.
 The final assembly was at the Arcos de Artes plant.
 The car was originally fitted with a 1500cc SEAT engine but this was replaced by a Gordini engine.
 A fire at the Zipo workshop destroyed all molds for the bodywork.
 This prevented any more Campeadors from being built.
 Jaume Xifré designed a new Formula 3 car the following year.
 The ST 2 was fitted with a Renault engine to compete in Formula 3.
 The car was tested by Forcano Xavier and Ernesto García at the Jarama Circuit.
 The car was intended to race at the VII Trofeo Juan Jover in Barcelona but the Renault engine did not get through customs.
-Selex sold the chassis to Antonio Maduro who intended it to race in domestic series.
-Maduro commissioned Selex to build another sports car, the Cordobán.
+Selex sold the chassis to Antonio Madueño who intended it to race in domestic series.
+Madueño commissioned Selex to build another sports car, the Cordobán.
 The Cordobán was based on the SEAT 124.